 1. Cardioversions, the conversion of an abnormal heart rhythm to a normal one.

 2. Electrophysiologic studies, which involve identifying areas inside the heart where extra beats are formed, and possibly removing them.

 3. Pacemaker placements

-Planning for your open heart surgery begins when your cardiologist discovers a potentially correctable problem, and receives your approval to contact a cardiac surgeon for a consultation.
-If you and your surgeon agree on a plan, your case is scheduled and the department of anesthesiology is notified.
+Many of the procedures done in the catheterization laboratory are performed using varying levels of sedation, from light sleep to general anesthesia.
+Planning for your heart surgery begins when your cardiologist discovers a potentially correctable problem, and receives your approval to contact a cardiac surgeon, interventionalist, or elecrophysiologist for a consultation.
+If you and your proceduralist agree on a plan, your case is scheduled and the department of anesthesiology is notified.
 You will always meet with your personal anesthesiologist before the procedure, who can answer any questions which may have come up after your initial preoperative visit.

 If you are an inpatient, the floor nurses will have all the preoperative orders from your doctors.
 If you are an outpatient, you will be given a list of instructions before you leave your visit.
 Instructions include:

 While the risks of anesthesia have been steadily declining over the past twenty years, your procedure is not without risk.
-Your risks may include:

 Your risk of dying from the procedure is directly related to the severity of your heart condition, combined with the overall state of your health.
 Your surgeon and anesthesiologist will discuss this with you during your preoperative visit.
 It is imperative that you ask any questions you have about your surgery.
 Do not be embarrassed about asking us about our experience, successes, complications and training.
 This is an extremely important decision you are making, and you have the right to be well informed.